aartiukh/sph-sdk/README.md

 ## Contributors

+This project is maintained by teachers and students of Kharkiv National University of Radio Electronics ([NURE](https://nure.ua/en/))
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->